hengchu/WikiTextClassifier/blog_post.md

 <center><img src="https://goo.gl/u7J5r3" width="400"></center>

-Text classification is an old, classical problem in the field of *supervised* machine learning, maybe too old.
+Text classification is an old, classical problem in the field of *supervised* machine learning--maybe too old.
 It is widely used either commercially: building spam filters, depression detection in social media etc., or as a benchmark task for evaluating newly-designed models in academia.

 Is text classification a solved task?
-A general belief is no. What is left there, and how can we improve it?
-In this article, we will discuss our hypotheses and findings of text classification on DBpedia data.
+The general belief is that it is not.
+What is left there, and how can we improve it?
+In this article, we will discuss our hypotheses for and findings from text classification on DBpedia data.

 ## Why DBpedia?
-**TL; DR**: DBpedia provides categories for entities in different granularity levels.
-This is awesome for text classification tasks, as we can avoid manual annotation.
+**TL; DR**: DBpedia provides categories for entities at different levels of granularity.
+This is awesome for text classification tasks, as we can avoid manual annotation for their topics.

 <!--<center><img src="http://i66.tinypic.com/2uqis9g.png" width="500"></center>-->
 Being one of the most famous parts of the decentralized Linked Data effort (commented by Tim Berners-Lee), [**DBpedia**](https://en.wikipedia.org/wiki/DBpedia) is a project aiming to extract critical structured content from the information created in Wikipedia.

 Downloaded from DBpedia website, the data we use is long abstracts of entities in quad-turtle (tql) serialization.
-Once decompressed, the dataset contains one line for each queadruple of `<dbpedia_object_url, dbpedia_ontology_info, text, wikipedia_url>`.
+Once decompressed, the dataset contains one line for each quadruple of `<dbpedia_object_url, dbpedia_ontology_info, text, wikipedia_url>`.
 For example, the first two lines of this file are (text abbreviated):

 1. <http://dbpedia.org/resource/Animalia_(book)> <http://dbpedia.org/ontology/abstract>
 "Animalia is an illustrated children's book..."@en